• Speaking one’s mind in American police state becoming an increasingly dangerous proposition

 By John Friend

-Meet Michael Weaver, a thirty-three year old man who is proud of his race and nation, expresses his views on controversial public policy and historical matters, and engages in political activism.
+Meet Michael Weaver, a 33-year-old man who is proud of his race and nation, expresses his views on controversial public policy and historical matters, and engages in political activism.
 Just your typical pro-America, First Amendment-loving American citizen utilizing his God-given right of freedom of expression specifically sanctioned in the Bill of Rights.

 As a result of his activism, Mr. Weaver was constantly harassed by the local authorities of Columbus, Georgia, his hometown, and was subjected to a ruthless character assassination campaign.

 “At a very young age I was exposed to The Spotlight and THE BARNES REVIEW as well as some literature from the National Alliance,” Mr. Weaver says.
 “In fact, in my earlier days of activism I would distribute these informative publications throughout Columbus.
 As a result of merely exercising my beloved First Amendment right, I was often harassed by the Orwellian Thought Police.”